jonatasdemello/codility-javascript/README.md

 Now I have some progress and 3 tests as passing!

+The first 3 tests will check for numbers outside the scope (invalid inputs).

 Next, I will start the problem/solution logic.

-First thing to consider is that my input number is a decimal number.
+The first thing to consider is that my input number is a decimal number.
-I need to convert it to its binary representation:
+I need to convert it to its binary representation.

 In JavaScript, the simplest and most common method to convert a decimal number to its binary representation is by using the built-in toString() method with a radix of 2.

-Javascript Number.prototype.toString() reference at [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toString).
+See Javascript Number.prototype.toString() reference at [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toString).

 ```js
 module.exports = function solution(n) {